 Babylon has always received the highest praise for adhering faithfully to the most cherished Carnival traditions.
 Our floats have the same basic designs and dimensions that they did at the krewe’s inception more than 75 years ago.
 The traditional hand-held flambeaux continue to accompany our parade on foot, and our King’s Float is mule drawn.
 Additionally, in keeping with the tenets of a mystic krewe, we require all of our riders to remain masked throughout the entire duration of our parade.
 Unlike many Carnival organizations, we own all of our floats and the den that houses them.

 The parade proceeds along the classic uptown route down St. Charles Avenue to finish on Canal Street in downtown New Orleans.
 Our traditional tableau ball had been staged at the Municipal Auditorium until 2005, when this facility sustained extensive hurricane damage, prompting us to move the ball to an alternate venue.
-Our 2019 tableau ball and supper dance is at the Marriott Hotel on Canal Street.
+Currently, our tableau ball and supper dance are at the Marriott Hotel on Canal Street.